 Council Board members are drawn from the guilds' membership.
-The current Board Officers and Directors are listed at Council Board.
+The Council Mission Statement and current Board Officers and Directors are listed at Council Board.

 The Council funds individual and guild scholarships annually.
 Currently, these scholarships are: New Mexico Resident Scholarship, Heritage Scholarship, Guild Member Scholarship, Youth Scholarship, and Guild Funding.
 Information and applications can be found at Scholarship/Guild Funding Applications.